wh-alice/mig_visualstudio/vs/misc/50b2a2ad-248d-4faa-820d-bcdf0e8b4aad.md

 ---
-title: "Nullable modifier cannot be used with a variable whose implicit type is &#39;Object&#39;" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "Nullable modifier cannot be used with a variable whose implicit type is &#39;Object&#39; | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"